-This is a common solution that most users can think about.
-That is to say, you need to firstly download all photos from OneDrive to your local device, and then upload these photos manually from the local computer to Google Photos.
+This is a common solution that most users can think about: firstly download all photos from OneDrive to your local computer, and then upload these photos manually from the computer to Google Photos.
 Here are the detailed steps.

 Step 1.
 Log in OneDrive website.

 Step 2.
 Create one folder and name it "My Pictures” and put your pictures into that folder.

 Step 3.
 Click the "Download" button and wait for the downloading process to complete.

 Note: After downloading your "My Pictures" folder to your local PC, it will be converted into a compressed file.
 Before uploading your photos to Google Photos, you need to unzip the compressed file first.